nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 To get you started, here are some simple commands you can try out on our sample data before getting to know more of TrackO's functionalities!

-1. We start off by getting to know how to manage our **inventory**!
+1. We start off by getting to know how to manage your **inventory**!
    1. Adding an item: `addi`
-       * Say your small business has `350` of a new item, `Teddy bear keychain` currently in your physical inventory.
+       * Say your small business has `350` units of the new item, `Teddy bear keychain` currently in your physical inventory.
-         It cost you `$0.89` to make these keychains and are selling them at `$3.50`.
+         It costs `$0.89` to make these keychains and you will be selling them at `$3.50` each.
        * You can add these items to TrackO, with the following command:
          `addi i/Teddy bear keychains q/350 d/Great for kids! t/New sp/3.50 cp/0.89`
        * This command also helps to add a short description to the item and tags it as `New`.

-You should see this item appear in the [item card](link to layout) at index 5.
+You should see this item appear in TrackO at index 5 as shown below:
    <br/>
 2. Next, we move on to order management:
     1. Adding an order: `addo`